Academic Credentials

 His experience includes engineering evaluations of distressed structures and building envelopes, failure root cause analysis, aerial drone surveys, supporting complex litigation, and recommending conceptual repair solutions for a wide range of building and infrastructure systems.

-Dr. Alawode has applied his expertise to investigations involving differential foundation movements, façade veneer failures, and building envelope distress associated with design and/or construction deficiencies.
+Dr. Alawode's failure investigations have included differential foundation movements, façade veneer failures, and building envelope distress associated with design and/or construction deficiencies.
 Dr. Alawode uses advanced technologies such as aerial inspections, photogrammetry, and advanced non-destructive testing methods to support forensic investigations.
-His multidisciplinary background provides a strong foundation for the evaluation and rehabilitation of complex structural systems and enables him to bridge the gap between engineering analysis, practical field investigations and client-focused problem solving.
+His multidisciplinary background provides a strong foundation for the evaluation and rehabilitation of complex structural systems, enabling him to lead all aspects of investigations from collecting field evidence to complex engineering analysis to client-focused problem solving.

 Dr. Alawode's academic training encompasses structural dynamics, finite element analysis, reliability and risk assessment, foundation engineering, design optimization, and advanced construction materials.
 His doctoral research focused on improving the resilience of civil infrastructure against extreme weather events.
 His dissertation was on wind-induced vibration and wind-driven rain effects on glazed curtain wall systems.
 He also conducted research on the impact of downbursts on electrical transmission lines.
-Both studies were conducted at FIU's Natural Hazards Engineering Research Infrastructure (NHERI) Wall of Wind facility.
-His research has been published in leading peer-reviewed journals and presented at national and international engineering conferences, contributing to advancements in understanding structural response under severe wind conditions.
+These studies were conducted at FIU's Natural Hazards Engineering Research Infrastructure (NHERI) Wall of Wind facility.
+He published his findings in peer-reviewed journals and presented them at national and international engineering conferences, advancing the profession's understanding of structural response under severe wind conditions.